auntiewarhol/mvcish/README.md

 So this has some capacities to run in multiple different ways at once.

 None of this is really documented, because I wrote it for my own use.

+It does not have any nifty installer scripts or anything like that.
+Yet.

 And I don't really encourage anyone else to use it.
 But hey, it's a free world.
 If you like it, go for it.